Life - Giving Breath

 The fact that we must be able to breathe to be alive.

-Often, a suffering patient is an older parent or spouse who has been downplaying their illness... or altogether keeping their diagnosis a secret from their loved ones to avoid bringing stress and heartache.
-A few times, the patient struggling to breathe is urged to stop smoking cigarettes so the remainder of their life can be enjoyable, meaningful, and comfortable.
-While discussing the intense emotional pain their death would cause their loved ones, some of these patients either continue to smoke, choosing not to pursue a healthier lifestyle to spend the peaceful and happy end of days with their family members.
+Often, a character on the show is a suffering patient who has been downplaying their illness... or altogether keeping their diagnosis a secret from their loved ones to avoid bringing stress and heartache.
+When examined by the doctor, the patient struggling to breathe is urged to stop smoking cigarettes so the remainder of their life can be enjoyable, meaningful, and comfortable.
+While discussing the intense emotional pain their death would cause their loved ones, some of these characters continue to smoke, choosing not to pursue a healthier lifestyle to spend the peaceful and happy end of days with their family members.

 I wanted to find someone to blame.
 I felt like nobody had ever taken good care of me when they had the opportunity.
 I felt resentful of my parents, furious at the doctors for not helping me prevent such a severe diagnosis, and mournful about myself not pursuing my lung health when I left home at age 19.
 During the pandemic, I grieved my awful situation instead of becoming knowledgeable in truths about breathing.
 A few years later, I finally felt I could pursue better lung health and enjoy much better overall health.